hazardsoft/nodejs-aws-shop-be/product-service/README.md

 1. To get full list of products use https://hp8wur0lsa.execute-api.eu-central-1.amazonaws.com/prod/products
 2. To get one product by id use https://hp8wur0lsa.execute-api.eu-central-1.amazonaws.com/prod/products/{id}, where {id} is id of one of the items got in p.1

 N.B.
-REST API returns mock data stored in [products.json](src/data/products.json)
+Previously used mock data from [products.json](src/data/products.json) is replaced with read/write operations from/to AWS DynamoDB

 ### Swagger Documentation

 Use [Products-prod-oas30.json](./docs/Products-prod-oas30.json) file (exported from `prod` stage of AWS API Gateway) and import it at https://editor-next.swagger.io/ (`File` -> `Import File` in the menu, see example usage on the screenshot below)